spectrocloud/librarium/content/docs/01-introduction.md

 # Welcome to **Spectro Cloud**

 Welcome to Spectro Cloud.
-Our mission is to make Kubernetes accessible and manageable with an easy-to-use platform to manage ANY combination of Kubernetes clusters across ANY environment.
+We aim to make Kubernetes accessible and manageable with a simple to use platform to manage any combination of Kubernetes clusters across any environment.